padavrexi/new_linux_install/README.md

 # new_linux_install

-On a new Linux installation:
+On a new Debian-based Linux installation:
 - set some .bashrc basic stuff
 - update & upgrade
 - install several dependencies